 But is there any Proof?

 A common criticism of fermented foods is that the bacteria used are not specifically known probiotic strains.
 This is true but not necessarily important.
 A diverse microbiome is known to have significant medical benefits outside of any specific bacterial content.
 In addition several studies have been performed on fermented foods for medicinal benefits.
-These studies show an improvement to outcomes for Type 2 diabetes, obesity, and heart disease.
+These studies show an improvement to outcomes in many health conditions.
 Fermented foods are also reported to alleviate symptoms of IBS and help ease the negative impact of antibiotics.
 On balance the benefits of adding naturally fermented foods to your diet are scientifically backed.

 Fermented foods are not all created equal.